george-hawkins/arf-drone/assembly-2.md

 I used rechargeable NiMH batteries - I used this [Varta charger](https://www.amazon.co.uk/Varta-57677-PLUG-Charger-Battery/dp/B00HV5XOEG/ref=pd_sim_23_2), that includes four batteries, and two additional [packs of four batteries](https://www.amazon.co.uk/Varta-Rechargeable-Batteries-2100mAh-Ni-MH-x/dp/B000EGWOCM/) (this means I can have six batteries in the transmitter and a further six charged and ready to swap in if it runs out of power).
 The Varta charger has a Europlug - Amazon have an own branded [charger](https://www.amazon.co.uk/AmazonBasics-Ni-MH-Battery-Charger-Port/dp/B00TS18AEA/), that presumably comes with a plug to match the market it's sold in, and their own brand [batteries](https://www.amazon.co.uk/AmazonBasics-Capacity-Pre-Charged-Rechargeable-Batteries/dp/B00HZV9WTM/).
 Non-rechargeable batteries, depending on how much you intend to use your drone, may also be fine - the transmitter batteries will last for many hours and, given that the LiPo on the drone will only last for about 20 minutes of flight time, this means a single set of batteries in the transmitter will last for many flights.

+TODO: include photo of using ribbon to make it possible to remove batteries.

 See Oscar Liang's in-depth [review of the Q X7](https://oscarliang.com/taranis-q-x7-tx/) that provides a nice walkthru of the transmitter and covers things like replacing the battery pack with a LiPo.

 Note: inserting AA batteries into the battery holder is trickier than it should be, getting them out is even worse.
 In the end I used a perspex ruler to force them out, the ruler still scratched some of the batteries slightly - if anyone has a tip as to how to do this better please say!